Key Inclusion/Exclusion Criteria2

 DECT OF URATE BUILDUP

 DECT image courtesy of Dr Jürgen Rech.
-Individual results may vary.
 Green areas indicate urate crystal buildup.

 DECT, dual-energy computed tomography.